 In this article, you will learn about the most important concepts and terminology for distributed tracing in Dynatrace.

-A distributed trace is a sequence of spans, identified by a unique identifier—trace ID.
-Each distributed trace traverses at least one service and, in a modern microservice environment, typically multiple services.
-It contains semantically different attributes that make it possible to interpret and understand the collected data for a request.
+A distributed trace is a sequence of spans, identified by a unique trace ID, that follows the path of a single request as it traverses through various services and components in a distributed system.
+In a modern microservice environment, it typically spans multiple services, providing a detailed view of the request's journey and performance.
+The trace contains semantically different attributes that make it possible to interpret and understand the collected data, helping identify bottlenecks, errors, and latency issues for efficient troubleshooting and optimization.

 Within a trace, when the activity— parent span—is completed, the next activity passes to its child span.
 A span without a parent span is called a trace root span and indicates the start of a trace.